Sonnet 285

 In quiet moments when it seems God sleeps

-My murmured pleas that earnestly beseech
+Soft murmured pleas that earnestly beseech,

 Here echoes do return as joy or pain

-So meted in long minutes or brief days,
+So meted in long minutes or brief days—

 Those random bursts of sunshine or of rain

-That leads me to the hope that heaven sways
+That leads me to the hope that Heaven sways

-Some blessed direction to my lonesome path,
+Some blessed direction to my lonesome path

 Its shadowed valleys marked by endless blight;

-But if it comes to be I walk alone,
+But if it comes to be I walk alone—

 Hope and serendipity were my song.